What does Gravity Forms Google Sheets do?

 The following instructions will show you how to authenticate using Google OAuth and create your first Google Sheets feed.

-Before you can send Gravity Forms to Google Sheets, you need to generate an OAuth Client ID in the Google Cloud Platform console.
+Before you can send Gravity Forms to Google Sheets, you need to connect the GP Google Sheets plugin to your Google account.
+This process requires just a few clicks and is very secure.

 Create a Feed